harvardnlp/sent-conv-torch/README.md

   * `nonstatic` also initializes to word2vec, but allows them to be learned.
   * `multichannel` has two word2vec embedding layers, one static and one nonstatic.
 The two layers outputs are summed.

-It is highly recommended that GPUs are used during training (see Results section for timing benchmarks).
+It is highly recommended that GPUs are used during training if possible (see Results section for timing benchmarks).

 ### Model augmentations